deartc/FitBitLit/README.md

 (I'm not sure of what is needed here:
-To run Spyer do the following:
+To run Jupyter/Spyder do the following:

 To run Colab do the following: